-- Preheat oven to 400 degrees.
-Grease a 3-quart oven-safe pan or baking sheet with olive oil.
+- Preheat oven to 400°F. Grease a 9×13-inch or large square baking dish with nonstick cooking spray or olive oil.

-- In a large bowl, add corn muffin mix, diced jalapeno, egg and milk.
-Whisk together and pour into greased pan.
-Bake in oven for 15 minutes.
+- In a large bowl, add corn muffin mix, diced green chiles, egg and milk.
+Whisk together until fully combined.

-- Remove pan from oven and poke holes in the baked jalapeno cornbread with the tip of your spatula or a spoon.
+- Remove the baking dish from the oven and poke holes all over the cornbread using the tines of a fork.